BREAKING NEWS… The latest ITIL 4 update (as 10/10/2018)

 - ITIL will continue to provide comprehensive, practical and proven guidance for establishing a service management system.

-- ITIL4 Foundation will be the first course to be released in Q1 2019… so probably March 2019
+- ITIL4 Foundation will be the first course to be released in Q1 2019… so probably March 2019 at the latest

 - They plan on building on existing ‘Best Practice’, not replacing it, so existing V3 guidance will be retained.